AhmadHamze/hugo-toha-source/content/posts/AI/qdrant_chatbot/index.md

 A few things to note here:

-1. `retrieve_context` is the same function we defined earlier, the one retrieving the context using Qdrant and Hugging Face.
+1. `retrieve_context` is the same function we defined earlier, the one retrieving the context using Qdrant and Hugging Face APIs
-2. The prompt is detailed to make sure that the model doesn't answer questions that are not related to medical topics.
+2. The prompt is detailed to make sure that the model doesn't answer questions that are not related to medical topics
-3. The prompt tells the model to not use any other knowledge, even if it is related, this is important because otherwise the context won't matter at all given the huge knowledge of the model.
+3. The prompt tells the model to not use any other knowledge, even if it is related, this is important because otherwise, the context won't matter at all given the huge knowledge of the model

 The final component of the API is the `main.py` file, this is where we define the FastAPI app and include the router.